Best Of17 min read

 Close

-Close is the CRM I'd recommend if your team's primary sales motion involves calling.
-It's built around communication — calls, SMS, and email sequences — in a way that no other CRM on this list comes close to matching.
-The built-in power dialer and predictive dialer are genuinely powerful for outbound teams who are making 50–100 calls a day.
+Close is the CRM I'd recommend if your team's primary sales motion is calling.
+It's built around communication — calls, SMS, and email sequences — in a way that no other CRM here matches.
+The built-in power dialer and predictive dialer are genuinely powerful for outbound teams making 50–100 calls a day.

-It's more expensive than most options here, and it's completely the wrong fit if you're mostly inbound or relationship-based.
+It's more expensive than most options, and it's completely wrong if you're mostly inbound or relationship-based.
 But for B2B teams doing high-volume outreach?
-Close is in a category of its own.
-Honestly, I think it's one of the most underappreciated tools in this entire space.
+Close is in its own category.
+Honestly, I think it's one of the most underappreciated tools in this space.

 Key Features: